AxaySharma/lab-agile-planning/README.md

 # lab-agile-planning
-This repository contains lab for agile planning.
+This repository contains all the tasks done in lab for agile planning.